Find Trade Colleges

 60% Freshmen Loans

-The total student population at Minnesota State University - Mankato is 14,761, of which 12,938 students are undergraduates and of those, 10,526 are full-time.
+There are 14,761 students at Minnesota State Mankato in total, 12,938 of which are undergraduates, and of those, 10,526 are full-time.
 It takes the average Minnesota State Mankato undergraduate about 4.6 years to complete their degree.

 Roughly 60% of students at Minnesota State Mankato take out loans to pay for college.
-The typical student loan amount is $9,314 a year.
-The school reports a student loan default rate of 1.2% which is much lower than the average rate of 10.8%!
+The average amount of student loans is $9,314 a year.
+The student loan default rate of 1.2% means most graduates are not struggling to pay off their loans.

 The early-career average earnings of bachelor’s-degree holders from Minnesota State Mankato is $47,704.